jtmorris/tweet-this/readme.txt

 == Changelog ==
+= 1.2.1 =
+* Add workaround for rare WordPress editor bug where it doesn't provide arguments to dialog box.
+* Improve any error reporting when the aforementioned bug is encoutered and eliminate JavaScript exceptions.
+* Fix unnecessary and undesired hard coding of default shortcode parameters when using shortcode creation dialog box.
+* Code cleanup.
 = 1.2.0 =
 * Adds hidden URL feature.
 Similar to hidden hashtags, but for URLs.
 Now you can specify a link that will be appended to your user's tweets, but does not display in the Tweet This box.
 * Cleans up and reogranizes the shorcode creator dialog box.